cassiomo/refreshreply/README.md

 In the following demo:

-On the left side of the seller app and the right side is the buyer app.
-Buyer searches and browses an ad and click on the ad.
-A puch notification was sent to the seller and seller reply to the buyer.
-Both buyer and seller starts to chat about location, time and price of the ad.
-The chatbot panel at the bottom analyze the chat messages and control button will change accordingly base on locatin, time, and price information.
-The seller clicks on the icon and know what he/she needs to response to the buyer.
-This helps the seller speeds up the selling processing.
-Finally time has come and event will be invoked and both seller and buyer will receive the confirmation to confirm their deal.
-The seller will finally get the coupon to post new ad and the buyer homepage will change to the new category to show the next potential buy.
-The buyer homepage also will be changed base on the the final buying status of the deal.
+On the left side (John) is the seller and the right side (June) is the buyer.
+June searches and browses an ad and clicks on the ad.
+A push notification is sent to the John and he replies to the June.
+Both John and June start a conversation about the ad.
+The chatbot makes a proper recommandation accordingly base on the conversation between John and June.
+Finally both John and June agree to sell and buy the item with the help of the chatbot.
+After the deal is closed between John and Jun, chatbot gives a coupon to John to do the next ad post and also recommands June what to buy next.

 <IMG SRC="https://github.com/cassiomo/taptapchat/blob/master/taptapchatfinal3.gif?raw=true">